yvonne-ongithub/level-3-project-yvonne-ongithub/README.md

 Due to the design constraints, there was nothing that was required that had to be removed from the project.
 However, in terms of dressing up a working project, I was able to verify that the sound libraries are incompatible with github.com and the terminal as it was used.

+Other items that I learned were: How to print emojis, how to use the Python random number generator, and how to print color on the screen.

 #### CREDITS

 My general guideline when surfing the Internet for the syntax that will realize my code is to bookmark every site that I think will help.
 This is important because not every piece of code you want works, or is usable, or is compatible with Python and its libraries.
 For example, there is a Python library that can be used to display emojis.
 However, there are a lot of emojis that are not in the Python library, and many Internet sites do not spell them correctly - "blue circle" is not "blue_circle".
+This was a bit of a challenge because the expectation is that if it is posted, it should work.
+However, many of the posts had to do with Unicode or printing characters in a way that is not associated with the Python emoji library.

-So, without further ado, the following is a list of sites that I used to develop this project. https://www.w3schools.com/python
+So, without further ado, the following is a list of sites that I used to develop this project.

+https://www.w3schools.com/python

 https://www.boattrader.com/boat/2025-tahoe-t16-9788171/